codeurjc-students/2019-OpenViduSurveillance/OpenViduBackend/README.md

 ## Starting the backend

-Before you start the app make sure you configured it correctly and you have an active MySQL database running to use with this application.
+Before you start the app make sure you configured it correctly and you have an active [MySQL](https://dev.mysql.com/downloads/) database running to use with this application.
+If you have trouble setting up MySQL you can check the docs [here](https://dev.mysql.com/doc/).
 Then you just have to run the app.

 ## Entities